enricogolfieri/workspace-mongo/README.md

     1. include to .bashrc `source $HOME/.config/workspace/mongovm/.bashrc`
     2. install mongo utilities `mongo-setup-tools`
     3. install or update mongo toolchain `mongo-setup-toolchain`

+## BashScript
+any bash script inside this folder is added to your path once you run `mongo-activate`

+## Ctools
+Set of python tools to interact with a mongodb cluster Requirements are installed in local repository virtual environment when you run `mongo-prepare`

 # Features:
 mongo-prepare <version>: prepare the environment for the project (note this will store the version in the config file and will be used for any command until you run another mongo-prepare or mongo-configure)